Who is Melissa Arnot Reid?

 Her talent and hard work are evident; however, she has been accused of having benefited from her good looks and lacking technical mountaineering skills.
 Well, her achievements said otherwise.
 It shows how much scrutiny female athletes are frequently subjected to.

-The brawl between sherpa team and the Alpinists Group Controversy
+The brawl between the sherpa team and the Alpinists Group Controversy

 In 2015, Melissa Arnot Reid played a peacekeeper’s role in a fight that broke out between the Sherpa team and some of the world’s top Alpinists.